Azure/azure-iot-sdks/c/doc/devbox_setup.md

 **packages.config** file will have list of libraries (packages) that sample has dependence on and these will be pulled in by [NuGet] package manager while building the sample application.

-### Building the C libraries locally along with sample applications
+### Building the C SDK libraries locally along with sample applications
-In some cases, you may want to build the **C libraries** locally for development and testing purpose.
+In some cases, you may want to build the **C SDK libraries** locally for development and testing purpose.
 For example, you may want to build the latest code available on the **develop** branch which follows Continuous Integration (CI) approach.

 To pull latest code on **develop** branch you can use following command